DMIT-00/BootcampProject/README.md

 - [How to use](#how-to-use)

 ## About
 BootcampProject is a simple REST application.
-Application has 1 endpoint for managing users.
-POST to add user.
-GET to retrieve user list.
-Endpoint address: http://localhost:8080/api/v1/users

 ## Technology stack
 **Java: 11**